isaadgulzar/year-in-code/README.md

 ## Why Year in Code?

-Year in Code transforms raw Claude Code usage data into an engaging year-in-review experience:
+Year in Code transforms your coding data into an engaging year-in-review experience:

 - 🎁 **Wrapped Experience**: Inspired by Spotify Wrapped and GitHub Wrapped
+- 🎯 **Unique Insight**: Discover which year of coding you're in — from your very first commit!
+- 🚀 **Multi-Tool Support**: Works with GitHub and Claude Code
-- 🔧 **Simple to Use**: No complex setup, just export from ccusage and visualize
+- 🔧 **Simple to Use**: No complex setup, just a username or a file upload
-- 🚀 **Built for ccusage**: Designed to work seamlessly with the amazing [ccusage](https://github.com/ryoppippi/ccusage) CLI
 - 💝 **Open Source**: Free for everyone to use and contribute

 ---